Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization: Introduction

-\aftersubsec Low-rankness is key to recast many existing problems into new frameworks or to design new models with the aid of regularizers to promote solution structures in concrete applications including matrix completion (MC) \cite{Candes2012b}, robust principle component analysis (RPCA) \cite{Candes2011} and their variants.
-So far, extensions to group structured sparsity, low-rankness, tree models and tensor representation have attracted a great attention, see, e.g., \cite{fazel2002matrix,grasedyck2013literature,huang2011learning,kyrillidis2015structured,Recht2010,Signoretto2014,Yu2014}.
-A majority of research for low-rank models focusses on estimating sample complexity results for specific instances of \eqref{eq:LMA_prob}, while various recent papers revolve around the RPCA settings, matrix completion, and their extensions \cite{Candes2011,Candes2012b,johnson1990matrix}.
-Simple convex models originating from \eqref{eq:LMA_prob} have several advantages for designing solution methods, they unfortunately do not capture well the original model.
-Trading-off these two ingredients is key to achieve appropriate models for practical purposes.
+\paragraph{\textbf{Related work:}} The low-rank structure is key to recast many existing problems into new frameworks or to design new models by means of regularizers to promote solution structures in various applications such as matrix completion (MC) \cite{Candes2012b}, robust principal component analysis (RPCA) \cite{Candes2011}, and their variants.
+Hitherto, extensions to group structured sparsity, low-rankness, tree models, and tensor representation have attracted a great attention in recent years, see, e.g., \cite{fazel2002matrix,grasedyck2013literature,huang2011learning,kyrillidis2015structured,Recht2010,Signoretto2014,Yu2014}.
+A majority of research for low-rank models focuses on estimating sample complexity results for specific instances of \eqref{eq:LMA_prob}, while numerous recent papers revolve around the RPCA settings, MC, and their extensions \cite{Candes2011,Candes2012b,johnson1990matrix}.